100% Certified Organic Ingredients:

 White Tea, Cherry, Hibiscus, Spearmint, Peppermint, Maple Syrup bits

 Blender's Notes: A lightly colored pink infusion of delicate new growth tea leaves, and subtle cherry, mint and tart notes from the Hibiscus.
-White tea grown here on our certified Biodynamic farm is used in this special blend.
+White tea grown here on our certified Biodynamic farm is used in this popular, refreshing blend.
 Naturally lightly-caffeinated.

 WHITE TEA BUDS AND LEAVES - Diseases and medical conditions are mainly caused by pathogens, which attack the immune system making it difficult for the body to operate at a normal capacity.
 White tea has antibacterial properties which can protect our bodies from bacteria and other germs.